-The following steps are intended to be used as a checklist, broken down into paperwork that needs to be completed by the resident WSU faculty member.
+The following steps are intended to be used as a checklist, broken down into paperwork that needs to be completed by the resident Wright State faculty member.

 - Official Invitation Letter

 - Official Appointment

 - Fill out the initial DS-2019 request form (For scholars and faculty)

 - Health Insurance

 Nearly all visiting faculty and scholars come to the United States on a J-1 visa specially designed for international educational and cultural exchange visitors.
 The visa is granted by U.S. consulates on the basis of a DS-2019 (formerly IAP-66) form provided by Wright State or a sponsoring agency.

 - If you would like to bring a visiting international scholar to Wright State, you need to begin the paperwork at least four months prior to the scholar's anticipated arrival date.